The Energy Crisis

 19 million people were displaced by climate-related disasters in 2017 alone

 Only 57 countries (representing 60% of global emissions) are on track to meet 2030 climate targets

 We work exclusively alongside remote, off-grid communities.
 We develop, test, and implement new ways of bringing renewable and clean energy to scale in the most challenging of settings.
 These solutions offer not only electricity, but water, new income-generating opportunities, clean cooking sources, improvements to education, reductions in CO2 emissions, healthcare services, and more.

-To date, we have helped nearly 40,000 people gain access to renewable energy technology and services.
+To date, we have helped over 66,000 people gain access to renewable energy technology and services.
 The ultimate goal?
 A healthy and prosperous future for all.

 These are only a few of the impacts related to a lack of access to reliable and clean energy.